13th April 2026|In Children

 The ramification of this shift means that a parent is no longer required to disprove a legal assumption.
 Instead, the court will examine the parents’ conduct, and their ability to put the child first and any specific risk factors.

 While the presumption is disappearing, the “Welfare Checklist” (Section 1(3) Children Act 1989) remains the central tool.
-It ensures the court considers the child’s physical, emotional and educational needs.
-Their wishes and feelings balanced against their age and maturity.
-Any harm the child has suffered or is at risk of suffering as well as the impact of changing their current living arrangements are considered.
-Furthermore they examine how capable the parents are in meeting their children’s needs.
+It ensures the court considers the child’s physical, emotional and educational needs, their wishes and feelings balanced against their age and maturity, any harm the child has suffered or is at risk of suffering, the impact of changing their current living arrangements and how capable the parents are in meeting their children’s needs.

 When contact has been stopped – What should you do?

 Stopping contact unilaterally without good reason can be viewed negatively by judges.
 If there is an immediate risk of harm, documenting everything can be helpful.
 Seek legal advice early to obtain details of the type of orders which could assist in the circumstances prevailing at the time.
-In cases of domestic abuse, contact the police.
-They will alert social services.
+In cases of domestic abuse contact the police who will alert Child Services.

-If the contact to your child has been stopped, the impact of delay can be profound and potentially damaging.
+If your contact to your child has been stopped, the impact of delay can be profound and potentially damaging.

 Where appropriate: